Import Transactions with Sales Tax & Purchase Tax for QuickBooks Online Companies

 Setting up Tax in QuickBooks Online

-Kindly go through the below articles to set up a Tax in QuickBooks Online.
+Kindly review the articles below to set up a Tax in QuickBooks Online.

 http://www.intuit.com.au/r/product-updates/setting-up-gst-in-quickbooks-online